mvsde/mailbox/README.md

 # Optional alternative output location
 npm run build -- --output <path>

+# Optional email data
+npm run build -- --data <data-spec,...>
 ```

 The layout defaults to `default` (the `src/layouts/default.mjml` file).
 The output path can be changed with `--output path/to/output.html`.
 The full filepath has to be specified.

+You can specifiy one or more data files with `--data file1,file2,...`.
+The list will always be prepended with the default data file.
+The files will be merged from right into left.

+**NOTE:** You don't need to specify the full path for data files.
+The file name without extension is sufficient.